flowjs/flow-php-server/README.md

 \Flow\Uploader::pruneChunks('./chunks_folder');
 ```

-Cron task can by avoided by using random function execution.
+Cron task can be avoided by using random function execution.
 ```php
 if (1 == mt_rand(1, 100)) {
     \Flow\Uploader::pruneChunks('./chunks_folder');